PALEOLITHIC ART MAGAZINE

 FIG. 1 Drawing of an anthropomorphic pebble of reddish-brown jasperite.
 On the back of the pebble there is a second image, that resembles the face of a hominid.
 This pebble with two sides, from the scholars is considered casual, but has been used from an hominid like if was a sculpture, and therefore it must be considered the first known shape of PRE-ART, that is the use of the ready-made, before the fabrication.

 Found by W.I.
 EITZMAN in 1925.

-Origin: Makapansgat (Valley of the Northern Province, South Africa)
+Origin: Makapansgat (cave in Valley of the Northern Province, Limpopo, South Africa)

 Absolute dating: 3.000.000 years (Dart) and 2.5 - 2.9 million years (Bednarik)

-Finding studied by Raymond Dart, Mary Leakey, Robert G. Bednarik
+Find studied by Raymond Dart, Mary Leakey and Robert G. Bednarik

 (Drawing made from a drawing of Bednarik)

 FIG. 2 Drawing of anthropomorphic lithic sculpture, found by MARY LEAKEY in 1960 or previously.

 It represents a head of hominid, but perhaps it's an artistic hybrid man -animal.

 Style: the stylistic deformation, as artistic language, is already evident.